nguyenphuminh/nguyenphuminh/README.md

 <br/>

 ## About me 📓
-I'm Minh, a coding enthusiast, Javascript fan, fluent in Javascript and FreakC/Batch, a Pascal and C++ competitive programmer.
+I'm Minh, a blockchain enthusiast, Javascript fan, fluent in Javascript and FreakC/Batch, a Python and C++ competitive programmer.

-I'm currently diving deep into blockchains, but sometimes I do some game development.
+I'm currently diving deep into blockchains, but sometimes I do game development.

 ## Skills 💪
 * Front-end web development.